Kzoo doctor detained by ICE after 40 years in US

 “He’s an excellent physician, he’s loving, he’s caring, he’s an honorable husband and he’s always helping others,” said the doctor’s wife of two years, Rachelle Burkart-Niec.

+There are two misdemeanor convictions from 26 years ago that have been cited by ICE to support Dr. Niec’s detention.
+We believe that Dr. Niec’s recent history as a contributing member of our community is far more indicative of the type of person he is than the incidents that occurred when he was a teenager.

+Since 2007, Dr. Niec has been a skilled and caring physician, a valued employee and respected member of the Bronson medical staff.
+His detention in a county jail while awaiting deportation proceedings simply does not make sense.
+Given all that he has contributed in the form of exemplary patient care, and Bronson’s ongoing need for Dr. Niec’s continued service as a hospitalist, we are requesting the community’s best interest be considered and he be allowed to return to work and his family as soon as possible.

-Bronson’s administration would not comment on the case, but dozens of doctors and other employees are sending letters of support.
+Dozens of doctors and other employees have also sent letters of support for Niec.

-Others who worked with Niece say they are dumbfounded and outraged.
+Others who worked with Niec say they are dumbfounded and outraged.

-“He’s exactly the kind of person our immigration policies should be encouraging to prosper here, he’s been here for 40 years, this is a ridiculous situation,” said Dr. Michael Raphelson who specializes in palliative medicine.
+“He’s exactly the kind of person our immigration policies should be encouraging to prosper here, he’s been here for 40 years, this is a ridiculous situation,” said Dr. Michael Raphelson, who specializes in palliative medicine.

 More than 25 people gathered at the home Saturday including friends and family.

-“He’s just a good guy, I mean, he just is,” said Brent Richmond, a friend of Niec for 25 years, as he fought back tears.
+“He’s just a good guy, I mean, he just is,” said Brent Richmond, a friend of Niec for 25 years, who was fighting back tears.

-Marc Asch, an immigration attorney in Kalamazoo said in the last year, ICE has broadened its scope meaning that cases the agency would not have gone after previously are now fair game.
+Marc Asch, an immigration attorney in Kalamazoo, said in the last year, ICE has broadened its scope, meaning that cases the agency would not have gone after previously are now fair game.

-“These days there’s less discretion being exercised in who they go after, they’re being more aggressive, generally speaking,” Asch said.
+“These days, there’s less discretion being exercised in who they go after.
+They’re being more aggressive, generally-speaking,” Asch said.

 Asch said the government may not even have a solid case and it could likely end with Niec being able to stay in America — but that could be a process that takes months or even years.

 It is also possible that ICE is targeting affluent immigrants of European descent to avoid the appearance of racial profiling.
+But those who love Niec are not interested in becoming examples.

 “He’s the person I call, whenever anything goes wrong or right and now I can’t do that and it’s breaking me up,” said Niec-Villaire.
 “This is a man that is needed in the community, not detained in Calhoun County Jail.”